 One of the major events that takes place in Switzerland during summer is the Montreux Jazz Festival which runs from late June to mid-July.

-Switzerland weather in July on average gets up to 24 or 25 degrees during the daytime, making it perfect for swimming.
 There are plenty of places to take a dip, but try Lake Sils or the Aare River if you need a recommendation.

-It’s not uncommon for temperatures in the lower lying areas to reach 30 degrees or more so it’s definitely worth considering booking a hotel or apartment with air-conditioning if you are visiting Switzerland in summer.
+It’s definitely worth booking a hotel or apartment with air-conditioning if you are visiting Switzerland in summer.
 Even a day or two with temperatures above 30 degrees can make things very uncomfortable.

-You can still enjoy a dip in Lake Lucerne, but one of the best reasons to visit Switzerland during August is Swiss National Day on 1 August, where you’ll find festivities all over the country complete with bonfires and fireworks.
+You can still enjoy a dip in Lake Lucerne, but one of the best reasons to visit Switzerland in August is Swiss National Day on 1 August, where you’ll find festivities all over the country complete with bonfires and fireworks.

-Other fun summer activities include biking around Lake Lucerne, or going down the snow-less bobsled near Basel called SolarBob.
+Other fun summer activities include biking around Lake Lucerne or going down the snow-less bobsled near Basel called SolarBob.

 Whichever way you look at it, you can’t go wrong visiting Switzerland in the summer, although you should be prepared to share your journey with thousands of other eager tourists.

-Autumn/Fall in Switzerland
+Autumn / Fall in Switzerland

 Official dates: 21 September to 20 December